 Li Yue Wen now goes to kindergarten in Dongguan.
 He learnt how to ride on a tricycle.
 Moreover, Li Yue Wen is able to walk further but has grown up and gained some weight.
 Within half a year, he has gained 6 pounds.
 Yue Wen is very thankful for the help and support you have given.

 Yue Wen and our family wishes you all the best and happy Christmas.

-In 2020, he is now a Primary 3 student.
+In 2020, he was in Primary 4 student.
 He had left calf surgery performed on 9th May 2020 to improve his walking ability.